withtally/rollcall/scripts/eth-denver-workshop/README.md

 ### Setting up the governance bridge

 In order to execute a proposal from Layer 2, we'll setup a contract to "receive" the transaction on Layer 1.
-For that, we can use the RollCallExecutor.
+For that, we can use the Executor.
 This contract will own the treasury and make sure that only proposals passed by the Layer 2 governance can interact with it.

 ```sh
 ./deploy-exector.sh